jmoody/briar/README.md

 # Briar

 extends calabash-ios steps to provide steps for controlling complex ui elements like tables and pickers.

-not ready for prime time yet - use at your own risk
+## Why briar?

 * http://en.wikipedia.org/wiki/Smoking_pipe_(tobacco)#Calabash
 * http://en.wikipedia.org/wiki/Smoking_pipe_(tobacco)#Briar

-## Installation - NOT TESTED
+## Installation

+if you haven't already, configure your xcode project to use calabash-ios: https://github.com/calabash/calabash-ios. if you have no features, be sure to run ```calabash-gen``` as per the instructions.

+1. clone this repository
+2. in the resulting directory, run ```rake gem``` to build and install the briar gem
-Add this line to your features/Gemfile:
+4. add ```gem 'briar'``` to your features/Gemfile

-    gem 'briar'
-    gem 'briar', :github => 'jmoody/briar', :branch => 'master'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install briar

-In your features/support/env.rb:

-    require 'briar'
+5. run ```bundle``` in your features directory

 ## Usage